boycehbz/DMMR/README.md

 ```

 ## Acknowledgments
 Some of the code are based on the following works.
-We gratefully appreciate the impact it had on our work.<br>
+We gratefully appreciate the impact it has on our work.<br>
 [SMPLify-x](https://github.com/vchoutas/smplify-x)<br>
 [SPIN](https://github.com/nkolot/SPIN)<br>
 [EasyMocap](https://github.com/zju3dv/EasyMocap)<br>